-At the Nea Artaki plant, Viomal manufactures aluminium rolls for doors, windows and garage doors, screen and shading systems, and retractable security doors.
+At the Nea Artaki plant, Viomal manufactures aluminium rolls for doors, windows and garage doors, screen and shading systems and retractable security doors.

-Bridgnorth Aluminium plant (Bridgnorth - United Kingdom)

-The Bridgnorth plant produces lithographic coils for the manufacture of litho plates for offset printing.
-It also manufactures semi-finished coils for the production of aluminium foil, coils for the electrical transformer industry and heat and sound shielding raw material for the automotive sector.
+Bridgnorth Aluminium plant (Bridgnorth - United Kingdom) Annual production capacity: 115,000 tons manufactures semi-finished coils for the production of aluminium foil, coils for the electrical transformer industry and heat and sound shielding raw material for the automotive sector.